pentaho/pdi-dataservice-plugin/doc/techOverview.md

 Depending on system resources and the size of the service output, [cache limits](#result-set-size) may be reached and performance will degrade severely.

-#### Parameter Generation
+#### Query Pushdown

-Parameter Generation should be used when a service imports rows form an 'Table Input' or 'Mongo Input' Step.
-Use the [help pages](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/020#Optimize_a_Data_Service) to configure a Parameter Generation optimization.
+Query Pushdown should be used when a service imports rows form an 'Table Input' or 'Mongo Input' Step.
+Use the [help pages](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/020#Optimize_a_Data_Service) to configure a Query Pushdown optimization.

 This optimization will analyze the WHERE clause of an incoming query and push parts of the query down to an input step.
 The query fragment will be reformatted as SQL or JSON, depending on the input step type.

-A Parameter Generation optimization can not be used if rows are modified between the input step and the service output step (e.g. Calc, Group By).
+A Query Pushdown optimization can not be used if values are modified between the input step and the service output step (e.g. Calc, Group By).
 Filtering, adding additional fields, merging with other rows, and altering row metadata is allowed and can be optimized.

 #### Parameter Pushdown